pojntfx/libresat/README.md

 docker-compose up
 ```

 This may take quite some time, especially when connecting to the Postgresql server.
 When it has been finished, open up `localhost:3000` and continue the setup there!
+The admin user has the following credentials:

+* DISCOURSE_USERNAME=admin
+* DISCOURSE_PASSWORD=discourse_admin_password

+Be sure to change that!
 If you need OpenSDCP branding etc., be sure to check out the [OpenSDCP design repository](https://github.com/opensdcp/opensdcp-design).

 All the data will be saved in `discourse/`, `postgresql/`, `redis` and `sidekiq` in case you want to create backups.
 If your hosting provider supports it, those will be `persistentVolumeClaims` that you can download.